osmandapp/docs/content/osmand/start-with/first-steps.md

 {% data reusables.general.android-ios-switcher %}

-OsmAnd is an offline map application, so after '{% data variables.android-values.get_started %}' screen, you will be prompted to [download map](/osmand/start-with/download-maps#download---first-screen) of your region.
+OsmAnd is an offline map application, so after the '{% data variables.android-values.get_started %}' screen, you will be prompted to a [download map](/osmand/start-with/download-maps#download---first-screen) of your region.
 You can select another region or skip this step and download maps later.

 {% default %}